The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 The first thing the Eagle pilots will do before they engage is configure the jet for combat.

-They want the maximum maneuverability an Eagle Jet will give them, which means the external fuel tanks will come off.
+They want the maximum maneuverability an Eagle jet will give them, which means the external fuel tanks will come off.

 They'll just drop them.

-They'll probably keep the two wing tanks, but uh have lost the ability to carry 4,000 pounds of gas, compounding the fuel problem.
+They'll probably keep the two wing tanks, but have lost the ability to carry 4,000 pounds of gas, compounding the fuel problem.

 So just to give you an idea, the F-15 burns 8,000 pounds of gas an hour flying in this station in the no-fly zone routine.